openvstorage/ovs-documentation/Administration/usingthegui/vpools.md

 For each vPool following info is displayed:
 -   Status: status of the vPool.
 -   Name : Name of the vPool.
 You can click on the name of a vPool to see [more details](#details) and execute actions.
--   Backend (Preset): ALBA Backend and uset Preset of the Backend.
+-   Backend (Preset): ALBA Backend and used Preset of the Backend.
 -   Stored Data: Total size of the current data and the Snapshots without the overhead imposed by the Backend redundancy.
 -   IOPS: The current amount of IOPS delivered by the vPool to all vDisks.

 ### <a name="details"></a>vPool Details